 KAYAK OR CANOE?

+Looking to hire your equipment and not sure what to go for?
 What is the difference between a kayak and canoe?
 Kayaks are more light-weight which makes them slightly easier to manoeuvre.
 In a kayak the paddler uses a double-bladed paddle to cut through the water, the paddler will be seated with their legs stretched out in front of them.
 In a canoe the paddler is either kneeling or seated on a bench and uses a single bladed paddle to propel themselves forward.
 Canoes are a popular choice for families as they can often seat more people than a kayak can.

 KAYAKING IN BATH – ADVENTURE DAYS AND TRAINING